MarkLodato/gh-contest/README.rst

 maybe I'd continue down this path.
-My program no where near as sophisticated as other entires, but it is really simple and runs reasonably fast - on one CPU of my Core 2 Duo 6300, it takes about a minute to train and makes about 100 suggests/sec.
+My program no where near as sophisticated as other entires, but it is really simple and runs reasonably fast - on one CPU of my Core 2 Duo 6300, it takes about a minute to train and makes about 100 suggestions/sec.

-The basic idea is to make a graph of all the repositories, with one node per repository, and with edge weight A->B equal to the fraction of users watching A who are also watching B.  (If B is forked from A, add 1.
+The basic idea is to make a graph of all the repositories, with one node per repository, and with edge weight A->B equal to the fraction of users watching A who are also watching B.  (If A is forked from B, add 1.
 Let A->A = 1.)
 Then, normalize the weights so that the sum of all the edges going out of each node is 1.
 (That is, divide each weight A->B by A->X0 + A->X1 + ... + A->Xn.)
 This results in a Markov Chain - each edge weight A->B gives the probability